- Health Concerns

 Here is a close-up look at the geodesic dome building where I lived and worked:

-The body of water at the top of the first picture is the arctic ocean.
-Each year, from about September to May, all of that water is covered with arctic ice, which can theoretically allow an ambitious explorer to walk right over the top of the world from Alaska to Norway.
+Barrow sits on the edge of the arctic ocean.
+Every year from about September to May, the ocean is covered by a blanket of arctic ice, which can theoretically allow an ambitious explorer to walk right over the top of the world from Alaska to Norway.

 I went up to Barrow for two reasons: I wanted to provide chiropractic treatment to a lot of people while running my own chiropractic clinic, and I wanted to pay my student loans off as quickly as possible.